 - verbal, written, electronic, or visual disclosures or transfer of controlled scientific and technical information (including technical data) related to export controlled items to foreign persons (everyone other than a U.S. citizen, a permanent resident alien, and certain ‘protected individuals’ (refugees and those with asylum), including any company not incorporated in the United States).
 Such a transfer is termed a “deemed export” and is regulated because the transfer is “deemed” to be to the country where the person is a resident or a citizen;

-- travel to certain sanctioned or embargoed countries for purposes of teaching or performing research.
+- interaction with or travel to certain sanctioned or embargoed countries for purposes of teaching or performing research.

 - I need to ship items internationally.

 - I will be traveling outside of the United States.

 - I want or plan to have foreign person(s) participate in the research.

 - I want to collaborate with a researcher or institution from outside the United States.

 - My project has contractual restrictions on publishing, proprietary information, or foreign person participation.